Healthy Homes Assessment Wairoa

 Insulation Wairoa

-Underfloor and ceiling insulation is a requirement for all rent homes since July 1, 2019.
-Property managers and landlords have to make sure that the insulation is in line with standards that are in line with the latest standard.
-In certain situations, the existing ceiling insulation or insulation in the subfloor space might require to be replaced or replaced.
+The insulation of the ceiling and underfloor is mandatory for all rent houses since July 1, 2019.
+All landlords and property managers are required to make sure the insulation meets current quality.
+In some instances, an existing insulation on the ceiling or in the subfloor space may require to be replaced or replaced.

-The "R" refers to thermal resistance and is a gauge of how well insulation withstands heat flow.
-The higher the R-value, the better the insulation.
+The "R" stands for thermal resistance and it is a measurement of how well insulation withstands heat flow.
+The more R-value is higher, the higher the standard of insulation.

 Wairoa Moisture Ingress & Drainage

-In addition to a drainage system to avoid water ingress, if the rental has an enclosed gap between floorboards and the ground, a ground moisture barrier must be put in place when it is reasonably practicable to do so.
+Alongside a drainage system to prevent moisture from entering, if your property has an enclosed space between the floor and surface, a ground moisture barrier must be constructed if it’s reasonably practicable to install it.

 moisture ingress and drainage inspection